STARTING IBSRELA

 IMPORTANT RISK INFORMATION

-• You should not give IBSRELA to patients 6 years to less than 18 years of age.
+- You should not give IBSRELA to children 6 years to less than 18 years of age.
 It may harm them.
 IBSRELA can cause severe diarrhea and your child could get severe dehydration (loss of a large amount of body water and salt).

 Before you take IBSRELA, tell your doctor about your medical conditions, including if you are:

-• Breastfeeding or plan to breastfeed.
-It is not known if IBSRELA passes into your breast milk.
+- Breastfeeding or plan to breastfeed, although IBSRELA is not expected to pass into your breast milk and to harm your baby.
 Talk with your doctor about the best way to feed your baby if you take IBSRELA.

 Tell your doctor about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.